Nailililililili/HNSCC-PDO-Project/README.md

 1. code Folder

-01_TCGA_subtype_analysis.R： Generates Fig4; This script determines the molecular subtype enrichment score of each single cell using the published genesets for each molecular subtype.
+--01_TCGA_subtype_analysis.R：        # Generates Fig4.
+This script determines the molecular subtype enrichment score of each single cell using the published genesets for each molecular subtype.

-02_gene_modlue_identification.R     # Generates Fig5
+--02_gene_modlue_identification.R     # Generates Fig5.

-03_RHP_scoring.R                    # Generates Fig6 and Fig7
+--03_RHP_scoring.R                    # Generates Fig6 and Fig7.

-04_HPV_HNSCC_analysis.R             # Generates Fig8
+--04_HPV_HNSCC_analysis.R             # Generates Fig8.

-control_geneset.R              # Functions used for gene modlue identification

-custom_magma.R                 # Functions used for gene modlue identification

-nmf_cell_class.R               # Functions used for gene modlue identification

-nmf_programs.R                 # Functions used for gene modlue identification

-robust_nmf_programs.R          # Functions used for gene modlue identification

-seurat_functions_public.R      # Functions used for gene modlue scoring
+--control_geneset.R                   # Functions used for gene modlue identification --custom_magma.R                      # Functions used for gene modlue identification --nmf_cell_class.R                    # Functions used for gene modlue identification --nmf_programs.R                      # Functions used for gene modlue identification --robust_nmf_programs.R               # Functions used for gene modlue identification --seurat_functions_public.R           # Functions used for gene modlue scoring

 2. data Folder               # Data used in the project